martinpihrt/OSPy-plugins/plugins/tank_monitor/README.md

 Tank Monitor Readme
 ====

 This plugin measures the water level in the tank.
-If the water level falls below the specified limit above ground will stop watering, stop the scheduler and sent an E-mail with an error message.
+If water level is small, this plugin stop irigation system (stop runing stations in scheduler) and sends E-mail with error Safety for master station pump if no water.

 Plugin setup